What does 'porting a mortgage' mean?

 Unfortunately, even if you decide to keep your existing mortgage for your new house, you may still have to pay certain fees such as a valuation survey fee.

 - Find out more: improving your credit score

-Even if you find that you have a portable mortgage and you don't need to borrow any extra cash, it's worth treating your move as an opportunity to look at whether you're still on the best mortgage deal for your circumstances.
+Even if you have a portable mortgage and don't need to borrow any extra cash, it's worth checking whether you're still on the best mortgage deal for your circumstances.

-You will also usually have built up more equity in your home since taking out your current mortgage, meaning you may be able to access even better rates.
+Besides, you will usually have built up more equity in your home since taking out your current mortgage, meaning you may be able to access even better rates (you can check what loan-to-value ratio you'll need to borrow at using our LTV calculator).

 Make sure you take fees as well as interest rates into account before deciding what to do, as a deal with a better rate could still work out more expensive when you factor in exit fees for your current mortgage and arrangement fees for the new one.